Easter 1959Sunday, March 29

 Easter or Pascha is the oldest and most important Christian feast, celebrating the Resurrection of Jesus Christ on the third day after his crucifixion, as described in the New Testament.
 Easter is preceded by Lent, a forty-day period of fasting and penance.

-Easter is not nearly as popular as Christmas, probably because it is more difficult to understand.
-Easter joins two important events of which the first is deeply sad and dramatic while the other is just the opposite.
+In many countries, Easter is a public holiday, and as Easter always falls on Sunday, some countries also have Easter Monday as a public holiday.
+Although, Easter is the most important Christian holiday it is not as popular as Christmas.
+Easter joins two important events of which the first is profoundly sad and dramatic while the other is just the opposite.
 The first one is, of course, the Crucifixion and Death of Christ after which his body was placed in the tomb.
 Three days later he Resurrected beating death.
 Resurrection is a triumph of life and even more astonishing than the miracle of Christ birth.

 List of Moveable Feasts Related to Easter

 Dates of many of the most important Christian holidays are related to the date of Easter.
 Below you can find a list of most of them in 1959 year.
 Please note that some of them are only observed by the Roman Catholic church while other by most of the Christian churches around the world.
 Their "popularity" also varies from country to country.

 Meeus, Jean H. Astronomical algorithms.
 Willmann-Bell, Incorporated, 1991.